 Summer Research Program Application Information

 The Summer Research Program is for current Penn Dental Medicine students to engage in a basic laboratory or clinical research project.
-Student researchers are expected to work full time between July 5, 2023 through August 4, 2023 with a faculty advisor on a mutually-agreed upon research project.
+Student researchers are expected to work full time beginning July 8, 2024 with a faculty advisor on a mutually agreed upon research project.
 We encourage students to continue working on their projects throughout the academic year as their schedule allows after discussion with their research advisor.
 Students are expected to write the project proposal with guidance from their research advisor, using these guidelines.
 Applications for research projects are reviewed and ranked by the School of Dental Medicine Research Committee and awarded funding based on scientific merit and the availability of funds.

 The purpose of this program is to provide interested dental students an opportunity to experience both basic and clinical dental research, from a “hands-on” perspective, by participation in an on-going faculty research investigation.
 The goal of the program is to aid the development of dental students who want to pursue academic and research-orientated careers in the oral health field by providing an interactive experience with active research faculty.